 Sacred Heart School flourished through the 1970s, reaching an enrollment of approximately 250.
 In 1983, Msgr.
 James Watson became pastor and appointed Jeffrey Quinn principal of the school.
 In 1984, at the request of Principal Quinn, a Kindergarten program was established at SHS.

 When Fr.
 George Ham became pastor in 1988, he appointed Sister Mary Francena Morin, SM, principal.
 After Sr. Francena’s retirement in 1993, Sister Mary Joan Walsh, OLL, was appointed.
 In 1994, Sr. Mary Joan identified a need that was not being met in the greater community and began a full-day Kindergarten program.
 During this time period, a Pre-Kindergarten program was added, along with an Extended-Care program for students who needed to arrive earlier or leave later than the regular school-day hours.
+These expanded programs also created the need for our addition that was built in 1994.

 The Value of a Catholic Education